davidebreso/mTCP/00readme.txt

 Note: HTTPServ source code is not provided at this time.
 It's overly complex and I am not terribly proud of it.
 Look for a smaller, slimmer version in the future.
+NetDrive is also not provided, as it is changing rapidly as I continue to develop it.